Kejimkujik National Park and National Historic Site

 There is a trail here for everyone.
 Wander through groves of 300-year-old hemlock trees, follow a trail to an abandoned gold mine, or visit an overgrown farm.
 The main park's 15 day-walking trails range from short riverside strolls and hiking trails from 0.5 to 6 km in length (some with interpretive panels) to long-distance hiking trails to remote regions of the park, with wilderness campsites.

 During the summer months, relax on Merrymakedge Beach, or swim in the warm waters of Kejimkujik Lake.
-Swimmers can choose a supervised sandy beach at Merrymakedge, unsupervised beaches within the campground, or one of many lakes along the trails and canoe routes.
-The best way to experience Kejimkujik is by staying overnight, whether you prefer to camp in a tent, trailer or new oTENTik, (a cross between a tent and a rustic cabin), close to amenities and electric sites, or to travel to a wilderness site in the backcountry.
+Swimmers can choose a sandy beach or one of many lakes along the trails and canoe routes.
+The best way to experience Kejimkujik is by staying overnight, whether you prefer to camp in a tent, trailer, yurt, cabin, or oTENTik, (a cross between a tent and a rustic cabin), close to amenities and electric sites, or to travel to a wilderness site in the backcountry.
 Entry fee is charged May to Oct.

 Bilingual/Multilingual staff available